sebhein/nvim-tron/README.md

 ## Setup

-Uses plenary, treesitter, and nvim-notify.
+Uses plenary, treesitter, nvim-notify, and nvim-terminal.
+I believe nvim-notify and nvim-terminal are optional (have to make sure nothing breaks if these are not present).

 Install using your favorite package manager, mine is: